rick/omg-what-have-we-built-talk/talk.md

 <br/>

-### Repository Networks were all jacked up at the model level.
+### "Repository Networks" were all jacked up at the model level.
 ### &nbsp;
 ### &nbsp;